 Even today, D-Day still inspires hope and makes ambitious dictators think twice.

 But D-Day had a myopic effect.
 Using the heroic landings as leverage, some Americans believe war is simple and enemies easily defined.

-The Allies may not have been able to penetrate Normandy beach defenses had they been manned by the best German troops.
+The Allies may not have been able to penetrate Normandy Beach defenses had they been manned by the best German troops.
 But those crack troops were deployed on the Eastern Front.
-The Soviets, in turn, could not have won their “Great Patriotic War” without equipment from American Lend-Lease program.
+The Soviets, in turn, could not have won their “Great Patriotic War” without equipment from the American Lend-Lease program.

 It is easy, and dangerous, to forget that winning sometimes means joining hands with unsavory partners.

 Would there have been a Vietnam War had America continued its early support of independence-minded Vietnamese leader Ho Chi Min?
-He begged the U.S, which he admired, to reason with the hardline colonial French.
-Washington did not listen.
+He begged the U.S., which he admired, to reason with the hardline colonial French.
+Washington didn’t listen.